microsoft/ML-For-Beginners/2-Regression/0-intro-to/README.md

-In this lesson, you will learn:
+In this lesson, you will:

-- the process of doing machine learning at a high level.
+- Understand the process of doing machine learning at a high level.
+- Explore concepts like model and training data.

 # Introduction